Operational Guidelines: One-Parent Family Payment

 A review is initiated when the department is notified of any change in circumstances that may affect entitlement.
 This review may be carried out by way of a visit from a Social Welfare Inspector, or by direct correspondence or phone contact.

-Where initial enquiries with a person, including written communication, fail to establish the facts as required, for example current or past means, current address and so on, payment of One-Parent Family Payment may be suspended until the relevant information has been provided by the claimant.
+Where initial enquiries with a person, including written communication, fail to establish the facts as required, for example current or past means, current address and so on, payment of One-Parent Family Payment may be suspended until the relevant information has been provided by the person.

 Where a claim is reviewed and the conditions for payment are not satisfied, the claim is disallowed.
-The customer is informed of this decision and if they are not satisfied they are advised that they can appeal this decision.
+The person is informed of this decision and if they are not satisfied they are advised that they can appeal this decision.

 See also "Decision-Making" guidelines for further information regarding revised decisions.